claucece/Anonymous-Credentials-Meeting/meeting-2020.md

 They would like

-* Verifiable attribute in the Anonymous credentials
+* Verifiable attribute in the Anonymous Credentials
 * The issuer to delegate issuance to third parties (this is done by Google Trust token)

 ### Martin Strand (Norway Covid app) - How we use Privacy Pass